networknt/light-doc/content/en/concern/client.md

     client_id: ${client.derefClientId:f7d42348-c647-4efb-a52d-4c5787421e72}
     # client_secret for deref
     client_secret: ${client.derefClientSecret:f6h1FTI8Q3-7UScPZDzfXA}
+# If you have multiple OAuth 2.0 providers and use path prefix to decide which OAuth 2.0 server
+# to get the token or JWK.
+If two or more services have the same path, you must use serviceId in
+# the request header to use the serviceId to find the OAuth 2.0 provider configuration.
+pathPrefixServices: ${client.pathPrefixServices:}
 # circuit breaker configuration for the client
 request:
   # number of timeouts/errors to break the circuit